 Many wordpress themes and plugins now include these as an option, meaning that more publishers are trying out this type of placement.

-I most often see sticky ads placed in sidebars.
+These ads are most commonly seen placed in sidebars.
 However placement at the bottom of the page on mobile can give the appearance of a mobile adhesion unit (page level ad) using a standard AdSense for Content ad.

 Are sticky ads allowed in AdSense?